The Addams Family (2019 film)

-The Addams Family is a 2019 computer-animated supernatural black comedy film directed by Conrad Vernon and Greg Tiernan and based on the characters created by Charles Addams.
+The Addams Family is a 2019 animated supernatural comedy film based on the characters from the cartoon created by Charles Addams.
+It was directed by Conrad Vernon and Greg Tiernan, and written by Matt Lieberman.
 The film stars the voices of Oscar Isaac, Charlize Theron, Chloë Grace Moretz, Finn Wolfhard, Nick Kroll, Snoop Dogg, Bette Midler, and Allison Janney.

 The film was theatrically released in the United States and in Canada by United Artists Releasing on October 11, 2019.
-It received mixed reviews from critics for its narrative and screenplay, though the voice acting and animation were praised, and grossed $203 million on a $24 million budget.
+It received mixed reviews from critics, and grossed $203 million against a $24 million budget.

-It is the final project for Kelly Asbury, who served as a story consultant, before his death a year after the film's release in June 2020.

-A sequel was released on October 1, 2021.
+A sequel, The Addams Family 2, was released in 2021.